luke-buttifant/Minerate/README.md

 5. Press 'Load unpacked'

-6. Select the 'Build' Folder from this project.
+6. Select the 'dist' directory from this project.

 ### Done!! :partying_face: